 \section{Abstract}

-We present a novel deep neural architecture for learning Electroencephalogram (EEG).
-To learn the spatial information, our model first obtains the Riemannian mean and distance from Spatial Covariance Matrices (SCMs) on the Riemannian manifold.
-We then project the spatial information onto the Euclidean space via tangent space learning.
+We present a novel deep neural architecture for learning electroencephalogram (EEG).
+To learn the spatial information, our model first obtains the Riemannian mean and distance from spatial covariance matrices (SCMs) on a Riemannian manifold.
+We then project the spatial information onto a Euclidean space via tangent space learning.
 Following, two fully connected layers are used to learn the spatial information embeddings.
-Moreover, our proposed method learns the temporal information via differential entropy and logarithm power spectrum density features extracted from EEG signals in Euclidean space using a deep long short-term memory network with a soft attention mechanism.
+Moreover, our proposed method learns the temporal information via differential entropy and logarithm power spectrum density features extracted from EEG signals in a Euclidean space using a deep long short-term memory network with a soft attention mechanism.
 To combine the spatial and temporal information, we use an effective fusion strategy, which learns attention weights applied to embedding-specific features for decision making.
 We evaluate our proposed framework on four public datasets across three popular EEG-related tasks, notably emotion recognition, vigilance estimation, and motor imagery classification, containing various types of tasks such as binary classification, multi-class classification, and regression.
-Our proposed architecture approaches the state-of-the-art on one dataset (SEED) and outperforms other methods on the other three datasets (SEED-VIG, BCI-IV 2A, and BCI-IV 2B), setting new state-of-the-art values and showing the robustness of our framework in EEG representation learning.
+Our proposed architecture outperforms other methods on SEED-VIG, and approaches the state-of-the-art on the other three datasets (SEED, BCI-IV 2A, and BCI-IV 2B), showing the robustness of our framework in EEG representation learning.
 The source code of our paper is publicly available at \href{https://github.com/guangyizhangbci/EEG\_Riemannian}{https://github.com/guangyizhangbci/EEG\_Riemannian}.